rocket-pool/RPIPs/RPIPs/RPIP-77.md

 - Delayed or constrained Saturn 1 rollout
 - Reduced protocol revenue options (e.g., RPL fee switch, institutional incentives)

-Because the previous Smartnode behavior did not set the use latest delegate flag to yes, many Node Operators by default remain on older delegate versions, even if they would be satisfied to be on the most recent deployment.
+Because the previous Smart Node behavior did not set the use latest delegate flag to yes, many Node Operators by default remain on older delegate versions, even if they would be satisfied to be on the most recent deployment.
 This is an unnecessary obstacle that this proposal corrects.
 Note that this limitation does not apply to megapools, which do not use the same delegate opt-in model.

 ## Backwards Compatibility

-- Existing minipools continue operating normally until the node operator updates Smartnode.
+- Existing minipools continue operating normally until the node operator updates Smart Node.

 - No changes are applied to nodes that do not update.

-- Node operators retain the ability to exit minipools prior to upgrading Smartnode, and governance processes are expected to provide sufficient notice before delegate changes that materially affect operator behavior.
+- Node operators retain the ability to exit minipools prior to upgrading Smart Node, and governance processes are expected to provide sufficient notice before delegate changes that materially affect operator behavior.

-- Node operators can change delegate versions outside the scope of Smartnode UI and/or commandline interfaces.
+- Node operators can change delegate versions outside the scope of Smart Node UI and/or commandline interfaces.

 ## Risks and Considerations